Startup Valuation: How Venture Capitalists Value Early-Stage Companies

 Peter Fenton - Benchmark (Source: 20VC)

-Peter Fenton, a general partner at Benchmark, and an early Investor in huge successes such as Twitter, Yelp, and Elasticsearch, stresses his belief that valuation is just one factor to consider when investing in a company.
+Peter Fenton, a general partner at Benchmark, and an early Investor in huge successes such as Twitter, Yelp, and Elasticsearch, stresses that valuation is just one factor to consider when investing in a startup.
 The team, the market, and the product are all more important.
-If a VC firm identified a startup as a potential winner in its market due to its fundamentals, it should be willing to pay a premium even if the valuation seems high.
+If a VC firm identifies a startup as a potential winner in its market due to its fundamentals, it should be willing to pay a premium even if the valuation seems high.

 However, the potential returns on successful startups can be extraordinary.
 When a startup succeeds, it can generate returns many multiples higher than the initial investment.
-These 'home run' investments can more than compensate for the many losses in a VC's portfolio.
-For instance, a single successful investment in a company like Facebook, Uber, or Airbnb can cover the losses from numerous failed investments and still provide a substantial overall return to the VC's fund.
+These "home run" investments can more than compensate for the many losses in a VC's portfolio.
+For instance, a single successful investment in a company like Facebook, Uber, or Airbnb can cover the losses from numerous failed investments and still provide a substantial overall return to the VC fund.

 I’m often wrong.
 But when I’m right, I’m f*cking right.